c00rni/c00rni.github.io/_posts/2020-08-12-HackTheBox-SneakyMailer-Walkthough.md

 ![foothold_shell.png](https://raw.githubusercontent.com/c00rni/c00rni.github.io/master/_posts/_resources/3547417d933749f0ad9fef5ed7b674e5.png)

-Now that I was www-data user, I started to enumerate the machine and got the subdomain `pypi.sneakycorp.htb`.
-I modified  my hosts file again and got to the site but didn't get anything because I was redirected to sneakycorp.htb.
+Now that I was `www-data` user, I started to enumerate the machine and got the subdomain `pypi.sneakycorp.htb`.
+I modified  my hosts file again to access the new subdomain but didn't get anything because I was redirected to sneakycorp.htb.
 I remembered from the beginning of the enumeration that the server had 2 webservers running.
 The second one running on port 8080.

 ![pypi_subdomaine.png](https://raw.githubusercontent.com/c00rni/c00rni.github.io/master/_posts/_resources/4904889adcc4483d8ebc5890b739f80d.png)

 From there I knew how to get access to higher privileged accounts.
-I knew from previous enumerations that pypi was the user who runs pypiserver and low user was running the python installation module .
+I knew from previous enumerations that `pypi` was the user who runs pypiserver and `low` user was running the python installation module .

 ![ps_result.png](https://raw.githubusercontent.com/c00rni/c00rni.github.io/master/_posts/_resources/2c1acf17a2a74add9cc75bc33fbffab4.png)